-The National Opera Association's JoElyn Wakefield-Wright Directing Fellowship provides funding to aspiring Opera Stage Directors as they begin their careers.
+The National Opera Association's JoElyn Wakefield-Wright Stage Director Fellowship provides funding to aspiring Opera Stage Directors as they begin their careers.
 This Fellowship is open to Music or Theater graduate students, or early career post-academics, with an interest in Opera Stage Direction.
 The Fellowship winner will receive the following:

-- A Fellowship stipend towards application, tuition, travel, and/or housing to any summer opera stage director program (multiple awards of up to $1000 are possible)
+- A Fellowship stipend towards application, tuition, travel, and/or housing to any opera stage director program between April 2019 and March 2020 (multiple awards of up to $1000 are possible)

-- The winner will be offered the opportunity to present a session at the next subsequent NOA National Convention, detailing their experiences.
+- The winner may be offered the opportunity to present in a session at a subsequent NOA National Conference, detailing their experiences.